-Interested Banting PDF applicants must complete Waterloo’s Banting Postdoctoral Fellowship - preliminary application webform (now disabled as the deadline has passed) and submit it, along with a PDF copy of their CV, electronically by 5:00 p.m.
-EST on June 14th, 2017.
+Interested Banting PDF applicants must complete Waterloo’s Banting Postdoctoral Fellowship - preliminary application web form and submit it, along with a PDF copy of their CV, electronically by 5:00 p.m.
+EST on June 14, 2018.
 All interested applicants are required to complete this step even if they have already been invited to apply by the proposed supervisor.

-The package will be forwarded to the prospective supervisor who must provide support of the application.
-Heidi Mussar will provide applicants with a decision regarding whether they should continue the application process or not by June 30th.
+The package will be forwarded to the prospective supervisor who must provide his/her support in order for the applicant to proceed with the official application.
+Applicants will be provided with a decision regarding whether they should continue the application process or not by June 29.

 5. Select and contact referees